AmirHeiwandi/evaluate-news/README.md

 ## Instructions

+1. Locate yourself to the root project folder and install all the dependencies by using 'npm install'

-1. Start the server by running the command 'npm run start' in the terminal.
-You need to be in the project folder.
+2. Start the server by running the command 'npm run start' in the terminal.

-2. Go to website localhost:8080.
+3. Go to website localhost:8080.

-3. Paste in the article of your choice in the form and press submit, and you'll see the response from the API being viewed.
+4. Paste in the article of your choice in the form and press submit, and you'll see the response from the API being viewed.

 Note: Purpose of this project was mostly to work on new achievied node.js, API and build-tools skills, and not css and javascript.
 Therefore not much time was put into styling.